 The general guideline is around 1-3% of their body weight for healthy adult dogs, depending on your dog's age, weight, metabolism, and activity level.
 But this can fluctuate.
 It's essential to keep in mind that every dog is different, and you must cater to their individual needs.
 The amount fed will change depending on the dog's activity level, age, metabolism & more.
 Here is a calorie calculator for a general estimate on how much to feed.

 There are many places to source raw food nowadays.
 Great strategies to find great deals are joining local raw feeding Facebook groups and finding any Co-ops near you.
 You can also source locally from grocery stores, Asian grocery stores, and more.
 Here is a sourcing series to guide you and a compiled list of raw feeding suppliers.

 Many dogs are picky with organs at first due to the texture & unfamiliarity.
 For this, it is recommended to change the texture of the slimy organs.
 Freezing or lightly searing organs can change the smell, texture, and taste of dogs and entice them to eat them.
 Eventually, this technique can be phased out as the dog adjusts to the organs.

-Stool tells you information about what is happening inside your dog’s system.
+The stool tells what is happening inside your dog’s system.
 Below is a guide with the most common poos and what they mean.

-∙ White/Grey/Chalky: White/chalky stools mean that the dog had too much bone content.
-For this, skip bone for a meal and then slightly reduce bone content overall.
+∙ White/Grey/Chalky: White/chalky stools mean the dog had too much bone content.
+For this, skip bone for a meal and slightly reduce bone content.

-∙ Yellow: Yellow stools are present when the majority of the meal is poultry.
+∙ Yellow: Yellow stools are present when most of the meal is poultry.
 This is most common when transitioning.

-∙Tar-like/Liquid: Too many organs were fed at once if the poo is tar-like or liquidly, it means that too much organ was fed at one time.
-Adjust organ amount to make it less rich.
+∙Tar-like/Liquid: Too many organs were fed at once if the poo is tar-like or liquid.
+Adjust the organ amount to make it less rich.

 ∙Dark Brown/Red: When stools are this color during transitioning, it is due to the addition of red meats.